What should you consider when planning a Tasmania road trip?

 - 110 km/h on freeways.

-Note: non-Tasmanians fined for speeding will have the ticket sent to their home address.
-If it’s a rental car, they will charge an administration fee to pass it on to you.
+Note: non-Tasmanian residents who are fined for speeding will have the fines sent to their home address.
+If you have a rental car, they will charge an administration fee to pass it on to you.

 Tasmania Road Trip: Places to See

-Deloraine is Tasmania’s largest inland town and it has many restored Georgian and Victorian buildings.
+Deloraine is Tasmania’s largest inland town which features many restored Georgian and Victorian buildings.
 It’s history back to the first European settlement of the 1820s.
-Many craft, antique and second handed shops to explore can be found here.
+Many craft, antique and second handed shops for travellers to explore.

 Mole Creek National Park

 The drive into Queenstown from the Lyell Highway is picturesque and unforgettable.
-Queenstown is an old mining town, and since the mines have closed, it has become the place to visit.
-It also has wilderness railway that passes through forests and stops at several stations.
+Queenstown is an old mining town and since the mines have closed it has become a popular place to visit.
+It also has wilderness railway that passes through forests and stops at several historic stations.

 Mt Field National Park

 Richmond is just is 24km from Hobart and has over 50 buildings dating from the 19th century.
-It was originally a strategical military post and convicts station.
-The Richmond Bridge is a good point for taking photographs.
-Being built by convicts in 1823, it’s the oldest bridge in Australia.
+It was originally a strategical military post and convict station.
+The Richmond Bridge is popular point for taking photographs, being built by convicts in 1823, it’s the oldest bridge in Australia.

-From 1833 until 1853, Port Arthur was the endpoint for the toughest of convicted British criminals, those who were secondary offenders having re-offended after their arrival in Australia.
-Rebellious personalities from other convict stations around Australia were also sent here.
-Port Arthur is now an open air museum and should be on every Tasmania road trip.
+From 1833 until 1853, Port Arthur was the destination for the hardest of convicted British criminals, those who were secondary offenders having re-offended after their arrival in Australia.
+Rebellious personalities from other convict stations were also sent here, a quite undesirable punishment.

-Swansea lies on the western shore of the sheltered Great Oyster Bay and is an excellent stop off point for camping, boating, fishing, and surfing.
-Originally known as the Great Swanport, it is part of Australia’s oldest rural municipality.
-The town has some interesting historic buildings.
+Swansea lies on the western shore of the sheltered Great Oyster Bay and is popular for camping, boating, fishing, and surfing.
+Originally known as the Great Swanport, it is part of Australia’s oldest rural municipality and the town has some interesting historic buildings.

 Freycinet National Park

-Freycinet National Park is well-known for its white sand beaches, secluded coves, rocky cliffs and except bush walks.
-The gateway to the park is the township of Coles Bay, which is a good stopping point for those travelling to Wineglass Bay.
+Freycinet National Park is a well-known for its white sand beaches, secluded coves, rocky cliffs and except bushwalks.
+The gateway to the park is the township of Coles Bay, which is often used as stopping point for those travelling to Wineglass bay.

-St Helens is an old whaling town that dates back to 1830 and is now one of Tasmania’s biggest fishing ports.
-The flat waters of Georges Bay are perfect for canoeing, windsurfing, and diving.
+St Helens is an old whaling town that dates to 1830 and is now one of Tasmania’s biggest fishing ports.
+The flat waters of Georges Bay are elect for canoeing, windsurfing and diving.

 Mt William National Park

-Mt William National Park often gets overlooked during a Tasmania road trip.
-It was created as a national park in 1973 to protect the Forest Kangaroo and is home to long beaches and coastal wildflowers.
-Even though Mt William is only 216 meters high, it provides a perfect viewing point of the surrounding area.
+Mt William National Park often gets over looked on a Tasmania road trip.
+It was created as national park in 1973 to protect the Forest Kangaroo and is home to long beaches and costal wildflowers.
+Even though Mt William is only 216meters high it provides a perfect viewing point to take in Tasmania.

-Tamar Valley offers some great fishing spots and has some of the best vineyards in the region.
-This drive explores the majestic Tamar River from Launceston to the Bass Strait as it spans for nearly 60 km through the heart of vineyard country past orchards, scenic pastures, and forests.
+The Tamar Valley offers some great fishing spots and has some of the best vineyards in the region.
+Any wine lover will enjoy driving through nearly 60 km of vineyard country past orchards, scenic pastures and forests.

-Triabunna – a scenic town and the gateway to the natural wonders and historic sites of Maria Island.
+Triabunna – a scenic port-side town that is the gateway to the natural wonders and historic sites of Maria Island.

-Bridgport – overlooking Anderson Bay, Bridgport offers great river and sea fishing, bushwalking, and beach activities.
+Bridgeport – overlooking Anderson Bay, Bridport offers excellent river and sea fishing, bushwalking and beach activities.

 RACT – provides services such as roadside assistance

-Camping Tasmania – a guide to camping in Tasmania
+Camping Tasmania – guide to camping in Tasmania

-Telstra – Mobile phone Sim cards with the best service in Tasmania
+Telstra – mobile phone sim card with the widest network coverage in Tasmania